Edwards, Russell carry Wolves past Clippers in play-in game

-MINNEAPOLIS (AP)Anthony Edwards and D’Angelo Russell came through with a steady stream of clutch makes.
-Patrick Beverley supplied the intensity in an emotional triumph over his former team.

-The Minnesota Timberwolves proved they belong in the playoffs, and that rare air for this franchise is just where they’re headed.

-Edwards and Russell combined for 59 points to help the Timberwolves overcome a rough night for Karl-Anthony Towns and beat the Los Angeles Clippers 109-104 in a play-in game on Tuesday night.
+MINNEAPOLIS (AP) — Anthony Edwards and D’Angelo Russell combined for 59 points to help the Minnesota Timberwolves overcome a rough night for Karl-Anthony Towns and beat the Los Angeles Clippers 109-104 in a play-in game on Tuesday night.

-”The game had to go in a different direction,” coach Chris Finch said. ”That’s why you have a team, because a lot of other people step up.”

 Edwards scored 30 points with five 3-pointers and Russell had 29 points and six assists to send the Wolves to the No. 7 seed in the Western Conference and a first-round matchup with Memphis.